 The British Small Animal Veterinary Association (BSAVA) strongly supports the practice of euthanasia of companion animals in practice when a sufficiently good quality of life cannot be maintained.

 The BSAVA does not support perpetuation of an animal's life when the expectation that it will suffer outweighs a small probability that treatment may provide benefits.

 The BSAVA recommends that euthanasia, the act of producing painless death, is best performed by the injection of an overdose of a barbiturate solution, under the direction of a veterinary surgeon.
-When dealing with a frightened or vicious animal, a pre-medicant may be used before injecting the barbiturate.
-Other methods are not recommended except in emergency situations where mercy killing is necessary.
+When dealing with a frightened or aggressive animal, a pre-medicant may be used before injecting the barbiturate.
+Other methods are not recommended except in emergency situations where euthanasia on the grounds of animal welfare is necessary.